Why Visit The Hanson Center for Communication?

 Our mission is to help you express yourself as a future engineer.
 Devoting time and effort to grow as a writer is the best preparation for a career in which success is often measured by the quality of your communications.

 Who are the Peer Writing Tutors?

-Peer consultants are undergraduate engineering students who demonstrate exceptional skill as writing tutors and technical communicators.
-Our tutors have excellent oral and written communication skills.
-Peer consultants do not grade, nor do they offer comments or conjectures about grades.
-Instead, they help fellow students turn brainstorming sessions and rough drafts into polished reports, essays, presentations, and proposals.
+Peer writing tutors are undergraduate engineering students who demonstrate exceptional skill as communicators.
+Peer tutors do not grade, nor do they offer comments or conjectures about grades.
+Instead, they help their fellow students focus on revising communicated elements of reports, essays, presentations, and proposals.

-In the Fall of 2016, HCTC peer consultants held 936 appointments at the center.
-Of those, 422 were for scholarship thank you letters, 219 for Statics essays, 100 for lab reports, 60 for résumés, and 12 for personal statements.
-60% of the appointments came from students who had visited the center in the past.
-Every student helped in the center is an engineering student, but not every assignment needs to be an engineering assignment.
-Our tutors saw students from an array of courses: from Process Calculations, Materials Science, and Statics to Elementary Psychology, Interpretation of Literature, and History and Science of Oil.
+In the Fall of 2019, HCC peer writing tutors held 764 appointments.
+Of those, 321 were for scholarship thank you letters, 241 for Statics essays, 101 for lab reports, 40 for résumés, and 31 for other essays.
+The Presentation Zone offered additional appointments for students to practice individual or group presentations with at least one full-time staff member offering feedback on both content and delivery alongside the peer tutors.
+Every student helped in the HCTC is an engineering student, but not every assignment needs to be an engineering assignment.
+Our tutors saw students from an array of courses: from Process Calculations, Materials Science, and Fluid Mechanics to Introduction to Management, Rhetoric, and Acting for Success.

 How do I make an appointment?

-As of Fall 2016, you now make appointments through our online system.
-To get started, click “Schedule now” on the bottom left of our homepage, and you will be prompted to create an account through WCOnline.
-After creating the account, you will be able to log in, select an open time, and fill out a brief form to secure an appointment.
+You can make an appointment through our online scheduling system WCOnline.
+To get started, click the “Schedule now” button on our website homepage, and you will be prompted to create an account through WCOnline.
+After creating an account, you will be able to log in, select an open time, and fill out a brief form to secure an appointment.
 We will keep records of each time you come to the center.
-If you also require proof that you visited, just ask your tutor and he/she will be happy to fill out a hard copy report.
+If you also require proof that you visited, please let us know and we will send a report to your professor or advisor.